 Credits available from the Bank as of November 23, 2015

 Bank customers can pay for credits in full at the time they provide a completed Purchase Agreement or credits may be reserved for purchase within 30 days by completing a Purchase Agreement with the City of Eugene and submitting a non-refundable deposit in the amount of 10% of the total purchase price.
 The balance for reserved credits is due within 30 days.

 Specific information related to your project and associated wetland impacts is required for City staff to draft a Purchase Agreement.
 Please complete this form to provide information regarding your project to City staff.

 Guidance on Replacement Ratios

-The regulating agencies will work with you to determine replacement ratios for your project.
-However, if your project is within the boundary of the West Eugene Wetlands Plan, the replacement ratios are described in section 4.17 of the plan.
+The regulating agencies will work with you to determine appropriate mitigation for your project impacts, however, if your project is within the boundary of the West Eugene Wetlands Plan, the replacement ratios are described in section 4.17 of the plan.
 For more information on the default ratios and possible ratio reductions for projects within the West Eugene Wetland plan boundary, please refer to the Habitat Quality Assessment (HQA) documents below.

 What are the Benefits of a Wetland Mitigation Bank?

 The Coyote Prairie North Mitigation Bank restores or enhances wetland habitats and sells credits to permittees as compensatory wetland mitigation as a requirement of their approved Joint Permit Application from the Department of State Lands (DSL) and U.S. Army Corps of Engineers.